libvips/libvips/doc/binding.md

 ## Documentation

-You can generate searchable docs from a `.gir` (the thing that is built from scanning libvips and which in turn turn the typelib is made from) with `g-ir-doc-tool`, for example:
+You can generate searchable docs from a `.gir` (the thing that is built from scanning libvips and which in turn the typelib is made from) with `g-ir-doc-tool`, for example:

 ```bash